ElektraInitiative/libelektra/doc/help/elektra-granularity.md

 that every key can be requested for itself.
 If no backends are mounted, all keys reside in the default backend.

-To sum up, Elektra's core searches for the nearest mountpoint and gets the configuration from there.
+To sum up, Elektra’s core searches for the nearest mountpoint and gets the configuration from there.
 It is possible that the user gets more configuration than requested.
 The user can decide by means of mounting how much configuration on specific requests are returned.